Adam Fieled (Plymouth Meeting, Pennsylvania, USA): "Into the Dawn"

 I would’ve received the floor to sleep on.
 Leading

-us off the cliff of the cross & the cross— the one
+us off the cliff of the cross, & another cross borne— the one

 hung solemnly on her wall, about her childhood,